 Fatal Error

 With the protests at Standing Rock, and recent plans to privatize Indian lands for their oil deposits, this is an excellent time to take a look at Fatal Error (Tödlicher Irrtum), a 1970 western from DEFA.
-It’s a shame this film isn’t available with English subtitles, because this is a movie for the times if … Continue reading Fatal Error
+It’s a shame this film isn’t available with English subtitles, because this is a movie for the times, if …

 Spring Takes Time

 Spring Takes Time (Der Frühling braucht Zeit) was one of the twelve films banned in the wake of the notorious 11th Plenum.
-Along with The Rabbit is Me, it is one of the only films that actually made it into the theaters before the ax came down.
-While some of the 11th Plenum bans seemed … Continue reading Spring Takes Time
+Along with The Rabbit is Me, it's one of the only films that made it into the theaters before the axe came down.
+While some of the 11th Plenum bans seemed downright silly …

 The Falcon’s Trail